STATEMENTS FROM THE KINGSTON ARTS COUNCIL EXECUTIVE DIRECTOR

 UPDATE FROM THE KINGSTON ARTS COUNCIL

-In response to COVID-19, the Kingston Arts Council office located within the Tett Centre for Creativity and Learning will be closed until at least March 31st 2020.
+In response to COVID-19, the Kingston Arts Council office located within the Tett Centre for Creativity and Learning will be closed until further notice.
 All Unit 115 Community Arts Space activities are suspended.
-Staff can be reached via email at the addresses listed below.
+Staff can be reached via email at the addresses listed at the bottom of this page.
 Please note that we are unable to check for voicemail messages at this time, so please reach out to us by email if needed.

 We have put together a list of resources for artists, arts workers and arts organizations.
 We will regularly update this list to keep it current and comprehensive.
 You can find it on our website at http://www.artskingston.ca/covid-19-list-of-resources/.
 We are making every effort to ensure this page is up-to-date and comprehensive.
 If you know of a resource that would be beneficial for our arts community, please let us know by emailing us at email@example.com.